Supervision

 - Stylish Academic Writing by Helen Sword (2012)

-- Coming soon: A step-by-step walkthrough of my favourite way to plan, draft, and revise a piece of writing (blog post)
+- Coming soon: A walkthrough of my favourite way to plan, draft, and revise a piece of writing (blog post)

 Previous supervisees